Loan Amortization Calculator

 Cumulative Totals Chart

-The gap between these lines represents your total interest cost.
-This chart answers questions like “How much interest will I pay in the first 5 years?” or “At what point have I paid more principal than interest?”
+The second chart tracks cumulative payments over time.
+Two lines show total principal paid (blue) and total interest paid (red).
+The gap between them is your total interest cost.
+Useful for questions like “How much interest will I pay in the first 5 years?” or “At what point have I paid more principal than interest?”

 Standard Payment Mode: Quickly calculate your payment amount given loan terms.

-- Customizable currency symbol (defaults to “R” for South African Rand, but works for any currency)
+• Customizable currency symbol (defaults to “R” for South African Rand)

-All inputs are in the sidebar, keeping the main area focused on results and visualizations.
+All inputs sit in the sidebar, keeping the main area focused on results and visualizations.

 Handling Multiple Payment Frequencies

-Real-world loans use different payment schedules: monthly, quarterly, semi-annual, or annual.
-Our calculator handles this through a periodicity_mapping:
+Loans use different payment schedules: monthly, quarterly, semi-annual, or annual.
+The periodicity_mapping handles this:

 periodicity_mapping = {